WhatsApp: New function will make you 'invisible' when leaving a group

 The manager’s confirmation came through the Conversations conference in a panel with Sheryl Sandberg, Meta’s director of operations.

 It is important to highlight that order an Uber by Whatsapp is already a function available abroad.
-In India, for example, since December 2021 it has been possible to contact the Uber chatbot via messenger and request a ride, informing the destination.
+In India, for example, since December 2021 it is already possible to contact the Uber chatbot via messenger and request a ride, informing the destination.

 The application then brings information that the driver is on the way, such as license plate and car model.
 Khosrowshahi also revealed that the partnership with WhatsApp in India has worked well to attract new users to the service, and that he plans to expand the function to more countries, including Brazil.